 OS: Microsoft Windows 7 and higher

-In PowerPoint 2013 for Windows, you rotate shapes using the white rotation handle that appears when you select a shape.
+In PowerPoint, you rotate shapes using the white rotation handle that appears when you select a shape.
 However, have you ever noticed that the open line shape in PowerPoint doesn't show a white rotation handle?
-Look at Figure 1, where you can see a diagonal, straight line on the left and a rectangle shape on the right.
+Look at Figure 1, below, where you can see a diagonal, straight line on the left and a rectangle shape on the right.
 Both are selected, yet notice that the rectangle shape includes a white rotation handle whereas there is no such handle on the Line shape.

 Figure 1: An open line shape doesn't have a rotation handle

-Now, if you want to rotate any diagonal line such as the one shown in Figure 1 above to make it either a perfectly horizontal, or vertical line, how would you do that?
+Now, if you want to rotate any diagonal line such as the one shown in Figure 1, above, to make it either a perfectly horizontal, or vertical line, how would you do so?
 Yes, you can right-click the line to bring up a contextual menu.
-Within this menu, select the Format Shape option to bring up the Format Shape Task Pane as shown in Figure 2.
-Here you can find the Rotation option (highlighted in red within Figure 2), and type in a value.
+Within this menu, select the Format Shape option to bring up the Format Shape Task Pane, as shown in Figure 2, below.
+Here you can find the Rotation option, as shown highlighted in red within Figure 2, and type in a value.

 Figure 2: Rotation option within the Format Shape Task Pane

 Yes, now you have rotated your diagonal line.
 But have you noticed something?
 Is your line shape retaining its original length even after getting rotated?
 Unfortunately, it is not!
-Look at Figure 6 which shows a PowerPoint slide containing 3 Line shapes.
+Look at Figure 6, below, which shows a PowerPoint slide containing 3 Line shapes.

 Find out the length of your diagonal line by following our Finding Length of a Diagonal Line in PowerPoint 2013 for Windows tutorial.
 Once you have noted down the length value, you can get back the original length of the rotated lines by following these guidelines: